≡ Menu

 80$11076$9597

-Not everyone will be able to qualify for a million dollar life insurance policy, as the insurer will consider a variety of factors when determining whether to issue the policy.
+Not everyone can qualify for a million-dollar life insurance policy, as the insurer will consider various factors when determining whether to issue the policy.

-To qualify for a million dollar life insurance policy, you will generally need to meet certain eligibility requirements set by the insurer.
+To qualify for a million-dollar life insurance policy, you will generally need to meet specific eligibility requirements set by the insurer.
 These requirements may include:

-Age: Most insurers have age limits for their life insurance policies, and you may need to be within a certain age range to qualify for a million dollar policy.
+Age: Most insurers have age limits for their life insurance policies, and you may need to be within a certain period range to qualify for a million-dollar policy.

-Health: To qualify for a million dollar life insurance policy, you will generally need to be in good health.
+Health: To qualify for a million-dollar life insurance policy, you must generally be healthy.
 The insurer will typically ask you to complete a medical questionnaire and may request access to your medical records as part of the underwriting process.

 Insurable interest: To qualify for a life insurance policy, you must have an insurable interest in the life of the insured person.
 This means that you have a financial stake in the continued life of the insured person and would suffer financially if they were to die.

-Financial stability: The insurer will generally consider your financial stability and risk profile when determining whether to issue a million dollar policy.
-This may include factors such as your credit score, income, and assets.
+Financial stability: The insurer will generally consider your financial stability and risk profile when determining whether to issue a million-dollar policy.
+This may include your credit score, income, and assets.

 The good news is that…

-Here at IBUSA, we understand that purchasing a life insurance policy can seem daunting at first.
-Which is why, we like to walk all of our clients through a series of steps so that they can determine what’s best for them.
+Here at IBUSA, purchasing a life insurance policy can initially seem daunting.
+This is why we like to walk all of our clients through a series of steps so that they can determine what’s best for them.

 These steps include:

-1. First determining one’s needs: Consider your financial obligations, income, assets, and beneficiaries when determining how much life insurance you need.
+1. First, determine your needs: Consider your financial obligations, income, assets, and beneficiaries when choosing how much life insurance you need.

 2. Second, shop around: Compare quotes from multiple insurers to find the most affordable policy that meets your needs.